Food Service Forms

 - Mobile unit restroom agreement: A restroom agreement is required for each location that a mobile unit will be parked at for more than one hour.

 - Mobile unit route plan: To be submitted annually.

 - Smoking in public places law, RCW 70.160

-- Cottage food operations laws allows people to make certain foods (e.g. jams, jellies and baked goods) in their home kitchens and sell directly to consumers.
-These operations will be licensed and inspected by the state department of agriculture.
+- Cottage food operations laws allow people to make certain foods (e.g., jams, jellies and baked goods) in their home kitchens and sell directly to consumers.
+These operations will be licensed and inspected by the state Department of Agriculture.

 - Washington State University Extension Person in Charge Class information